Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

-An example of transverse resistivity $\rho_{yx}(H_z)$ measured at 190~K and 50~K is shown in Fig.~\ref{fig3}a, together with its odd and even components with respect to the magnetic field.
+An example of transverse resistivity $\rho_{yx}(H_z)$ measured at 190~K and 50~K in a $\rm Mn_5Si_3$ thin film is shown in Fig.~\ref{fig3}a, together with its odd and even components with respect to the magnetic field.
 For illustration, also the longitudinal resistivity $\rho_{xx}(H_z)$ is included in Fig.~\ref{fig3}a.
-It can be seen that the transverse resistivity has a clear even component which is pronounced in the low temperature (low spin symmetry) regime.
+It can be seen that the transverse resistivity has a clear even component pronounced in the low temperature (low spin symmetry) regime.
 To remove the effect of geometrical misalignment, we use the approach described above, and we evaluate the offset-independent value $\rho_{\perp}^{\rm even}$.
 This component is substantially higher at 50~K than at 190~K, as shown in Fig.~\ref{fig3}b.
 The hysteresis behaviour observed in the $\rho_{\perp}^{\rm even}$ highlights its difference to the $\rho_{xx}$.
 In the hexagonal lattice of $\rm Mn_5Si_3$, in the absence of the magnetic order, and for current along a high symmetry direction, the transverse OMR is not allowed by symmetry \cite{Gallego2019}.
 Therefore the $\rho_{\perp}^{\rm even}$ must arise from the magnetic properties of the material.
+We note that $\rho_{\perp}^{\rm even}$ cannot result from a potential misalignment of the sample in the cryostat, which would cause a finite in-plane projection of the external magnetic field.
+Such a misalignment would need to be unrealistically large to induce a sizable $\rho_{\perp}^{\rm even}$ compared to $\rho_{yx}^{\rm odd}$ (see Fig.~\ref{fig3}, 50~K).